Schrodinger's Wave Mechanics: Remarkable Dates and Place One Hundred Years Ago

-{\textit{ Instead of the imaginary exponent, I would like to neatly write a cosine and ask myself: is it possible to define the imaginary part unambiguously without referring to the entire temporal course of the quantity, but only to the real quantity itself and its temporal and spatial differential quotients at the relevant point?}} \footnote{{\textit{De facto\/,}} in order to obtain his nonspreading wave packets in closed form, Schr{\"o}dinger utilized the standard generating function for Hermite polynomials, which he found in \cite{Courant1924}.}
+{\textit{ Instead of the imaginary exponent, I would like to neatly write a cosine and ask myself: is it possible to define the imaginary part unambiguously without referring to the entire temporal course of the quantity, but only to the real quantity itself and its temporal and spatial differential quotients at the relevant point?}} \footnote{{\textit{De facto\/,}} in order to obtain his nonspreading wave packets in closed form, Schr{\"o}dinger used the standard generating function for Hermite polynomials, which he found in \cite{Courant1924}.}

-One must admit that events were developing extremely quickly a hundred years ago.
-After discovering the relativistic version of his equation, presumably in late December of 1925 in Arosa, and failing to obtain the correct fine structure formula for a hydrogen atom \cite{SomAS}, Schr\"{o}\-dinger immediately switched to the non-relativistic case, which since then is bearing his name (see, for example, \cite{Barleyetal2021, Kragh1984} for more details).
+One must admit that the events that laid the foundations of modern wave mechanics developed extremely quickly a hundred years ago.
+After discovering the relativistic version of his equation, presumably in late December of 1925 in Arosa, and failing to obtain the correct fine structure formula for a hydrogen atom \cite{SomAS}, Schr\"{o}\-dinger immediately switched to the non-relativistic case, which since then bears his name (see, for example, \cite{Barleyetal2021, Kragh1982, Kragh1984} for more details).
 As we understand nowadays, he invented a new class of partial differential equations, namely, Schr\"{o}\-dinger-type equations.
-And the square root of minus one over there means that nature, for some mysterious reason, works not only with real numbers, but also with complex ones \cite{Dyson2009}.
+And the square root of minus one in the equation means that nature, for some mysterious reason, works not only with real numbers, but also with complex ones \cite{Dyson2009}.
+The further description of electron spin actually uses the concept of quaternions in the form of Pauli matrices \cite{Jammer1989, Lan:Lif}.